Italian Home Cook

 Broccoli is a delicious and versatile vegetable packed with nutrients, though too often we simply discard the stalks once the florets have been removed.
 You could use them in a stock…

-Let’s start by saying that discarding celery leaves is a crying shame.
-They are not only rich in valuable elements and substances for the health and they are also good.…
+Let’s start by saying it: throwing away celery leaves is a crying shame.
+Not only are they packed with valuable nutrients, vitamins, and antioxidants, but they are also delicious!
+Celery…

 Collaborations